Using our site means you agree to the use of cookies and other technologies. Our cookie policy.

 Do you have to pay in a Low Emission Zone?

-Low Emission Zones operate by discouraging vehicles with high emissions from entering them by imposing a daily charge, so whether you need to pay will depend on the class of LEZ you’re driving through as well as what type of vehicle you’re in.
+Low Emission Zones operate by discouraging vehicles with high emissions from entering them by imposing a daily charge.
+Whether you need to pay will depend on the class of LEZ you’re driving through and what type of vehicle you’re in.
+The rules and charges will vary from one LEZ to the next, so always check before you set off.

 What is the Ultra Low Emission Zone?

-Unlike the LEZ, which primarily affects larger vehicles, the Ultra Low Emission Zone affects all vehicles that fail to meet Euro 4 and Euro 6 standards for petrol and diesel fuelled cars.
+Unlike the LEZ, which primarily affects larger vehicles, the Ultra Low Emission Zone affects all vehicles that fail to meet Euro 4 and Euro 6 standards for petrol and diesel-fuelled cars.

 Vehicles within the ULEZ that fail to meet these standards must pay a daily fee of £12.50.